-The reality is, he be working my very last nerves and I know I make him call on Jesus sometimes – MAYBE A LOT!.
+The reality is, he is working my very last nerves and I know I make him call on Jesus sometimes – MAYBE A LOT!.
 Despite how we feel in those not-so-great moments.
 We still love each other.
-Right, babe? ?
-(I can totally see the look on his face right now)
+Right, babe? 😝 (I can totally see the look on his face right now)

 Before we get into the nitty-gritty of how we survived after saying I do, I thought it would be fun to share 10 fun facts – His 5 vs. My 5.